 About the Author

-Hugo and Campbell award finalist Sarah Gailey is an internationally-published writer of fiction and nonfiction.
-Her nonfiction has been published by Mashable and the Boston Globe, and she is a regular contributor for Tor.com and Barnes & Noble.
-Her most recent fiction credits include Mothership Zeta, Fireside Fiction, and the Speculative Bookshop Anthology.
-Her debut novella, River of Teeth, is out now.
-She has a novel forthcoming from Tor Books in spring 2019.
-Gailey lives in beautiful Oakland, California with her husband and two scrappy dogs.
-You can find links to her work at her website, or follow her on Twitter.
+Hugo and Campbell award finalist Sarah Gailey is an internationally published writer of fiction and nonfiction.
+Their nonfiction has been published by Mashable and the Boston Globe, and they are a regular contributor for Tor.com and Barnes & Noble.
+Their most recent fiction credits include Mothership Zeta, Fireside Fiction, and the Speculative Bookshop Anthology.
+Their debut novella duology, River of Teeth, was published in 2017 via Tor.com.
+They have a novel forthcoming from Tor Books in Spring 2019.
+Gailey lives in beautiful Portland, Oregon, with their two scrappy dogs.
+You can find links to their work at www.sarahgailey.com; find them on social media @gaileyfrey.